 Welcome readers to the Persimmon Grove Farm Publishing's Blog and On Line Store.
-This site exists for the promotion and sales of the novels known as the Miller Family Saga and to share the thoughts of the site's founder, Steven Andrew Williams.
+This site exists for the promotion and sales of the novels known as the Miller Family Saga and to share a series of short stories of the site's founder, Steve Williams.
 Please feel free to check into our on line store where we are offering Steve's first novel "Flossie Smith" for sale.

 It's 1932 in the socially conservative community of Flat Rock Township Indiana.
-Flossie Smith is a skinny twelve year old Tomboy who is battling to keep her personal identity.
-Everyday it seems Flossie is confronted by her mother, a sister, her aunt, or her teacher Miss Sachs who want Flossie to give up her outdoors life to assume her "rightful" place "on the porch" with her four husband hunting sisters.
-Josh Miller, her constant companion, best friend, and blood brother has offered her a 50% ownership in his Blue Tick coon hound pup, Bob.
-When Flossie announces her intention of becoming a coon hunter and joining the all male Flat Rock Township Coon Hunters club, the ramifications to the social structure of the rural community could be severe in nature.
-Only the intervention of her father Jim Smith, her mentor Harry Waggerman, and Josh Miller's mother Margaret keep Flossie off the porch and in the woods.
+Flossie Smith is a skinny twelve year old tomboy who is battling to keep her personal identity.
+Everyday it seems that Flossie is confronted by her mother, an older sister, her aunt, or even her teacher Miss Sachs who want Flossie to give up her outdoor life to assume her "rightful" place "on the porch" and in the kitchen with her four husband hunting sisters.
+Josh Miller, her constant companion, best friend, and blood brother has offered Flossie a 50% ownership in his Blue Tick coon hound pup, Bob.
+When Flossie announces her intention of becoming a coon hunter and joining the all male Flat Rock Township Coon Hunters club, the shock to the social structure of the rural community was earth shaking.
+Only by the intervention of her father Jim Smith, her mentor Harry Waggerman, and Josh Miller's mother Margaret keep Flossie off the porch and in the woods.
 It's a fun read we promise.

-FLOSSIE SMITH, A skinny twelve year old red headed Tom Boy is a brilliant student, that for the Miller family, along with their son Josh, taking care of their fields, raising produce for the local food stores and families.
-Flossie is Josh's constant daily companion at school, worship, work, and play.
+FLOSSIE SMITH, A skinny twelve year old red headed tomboy is a brilliant student, that works summers for the Miller family, along with their son Josh, taking care of their fields, raising produce for the local food stores and families.
+Flossie is Josh's constant companion at school, worship, work, and play.
 She causes real turmoil in her family and the community when she announces her intention to become a coon hunter.

 JOSH MILLER, a handsome twelve year and old best friend of Flossie Smith.
 Before she came to live in the township Josh was one of the loneliest boys on earth.
 Flossie changed all of that.
 Not only did he teach Flossie about gardening Josh showed Flossie how to fish, swim, and hunt all manner of wild berries, mushrooms, nuts, sassafras root, and pawpaws.

 MARGARET MILLER, is the owner of Persimmon Grove Farm, a wedding gift from Cicero, and the mother of Josh and the wife of Isaac Miller.
-Margaret rules her home with a velvet glove stretched over an iron fist and provides for her family by keeping a spotless house and canning everything the Millers grow.
-It is Cicero, who has fallen from the faith, that is Margaret's greatest challenge.
+Margaret rules her home with a velvet glove stretched over an iron will and provides for her family by keeping a spotless house and canning everything the Millers grow.
+It is Cicero, who after Elizabeth's death has fallen from grace, that is Margaret's greatest challenge.